arne-fuchs/EDLogParser/README.md

 * Est. earnings missing for stars.
 Please help me out to find a list for the earnings of all stars.
 * Missing *good* assets for asteroid belts
 * There are a bunch of null pointers internally.
 I don't know where they come from.
 They scare me.
 Please send help.
-* Scanning a ring will crash the parser.
-ED and parser then need to be restarted

 ## Current Scope
 * Rebuilding datastructure to be based on SQL to make the project more organized and easier to maintain